tr3vorm/cmv-projections-widget/README.md

 }
 ```
 ## Usage
-Click on the flag (this is a toggle for choosing a location), then click on the map.
-This will display a flag on the map as well as a grid of various coordinates (as entered in config) at that location.
+Click on the target icon (this is a toggle for choosing a location), then click on the map.
+This will display a crosshair on the map as well as a grid of various coordinates (as entered in config) at that location.
 You can then click in another location and the grid will be updated.

-Click **Clear** to clear the grid as well as turn the location selection off.
+Closing the widget will clear the grid and turn the location selection off (click mode).

 **ZoomTo** will always recentre the Flag on the map (if one is there).